image

 History and examples of use

 Dot above a character (with the exception of the dot above lower case i) is used in Polish with ż, in Lithuanian with e, in Maltese with ċ, ġ and ż.
 The dot accent is occasionally used in Irish to denote lenition of the consonants ḃ, ċ, ḋ, ḟ, ġ, ṁ, ṗ, ṡ and ṫ.
 In Catalan, the dot accent could be found in between two l characters.
 Turkish distinguishes i/İ and ı/I with the dot accent and without it.
+In Dutch, the dots on ij are considered two separated dot accents.

 The dot below (or dấu nặng) is used in Vietnamese to specify a low, steep, glottal tone; it's also used on letters in Semitic transliteration to indicate pharyngealization.